18F/uswds-jekyll/pages/guide/data_management_sop.md

 # Detailed instructions, using Globus (preferred)

 Using Globus is recommended for file transfer performance and reliability.
-The recommended data management workflow using Globus is illustrated in Figure 1.
+The recommended data management workflow using Globus is illustrated in Figure 1, above.

-See the SCINet [Globus Data Transfer guide](https://scinet.usda.gov/guide/file-transfer/#globus-data-transfer) for instructions on how to use Globus.[WN4] [SBRABM5]
+See the SCINet [Globus Data Transfer guide](https://scinet.usda.gov/guide/file-transfer/#globus-data-transfer) for instructions on how to use Globus.

 1. Copy raw data and custom software (e.g., custom scripts, ideally also versioned in Git repositories; conda environments/environment.yml, Singularity image/definition files) from a local workstation or other data source to a project directory on Juno using Globus (search for Globus collection “NAL DTN 0”) (Figure 1.1).
 On Juno, the data should be copied to `/LTS/project/PROJNAME/`.
 1. If not already there, copy data to Tier 1 storage on the cluster you will run on, either Ceres or Atlas, using Globus.
 This will either be in `/project` or into scratch space in `/90dayadata` for short-term use (Figure 1.2).